 Set up a Facebook ad account

-Firstly, you need to have Facebook ad account.
+Firstly, you need to have a Facebook ad account.
 A Facebook Business Manager account isn’t required but we advise you get one,a s it gives you more options.

 Set your advertising objective

-Objectives the goals of your campaigns.
+Objectives are the goals of your campaigns.
 Depending on what you select, you will have different ad options and Instagram’s algorithm will work towards that objective.

 You can choose from the following objectives: